maggiechua/Stock-Simulator/README.md

 - API key is embedded in source code (suitable for development/demo purposes)
 - OS-specific file path configuration required

+## Known Issues
+- Date validation may fail for existing stocks with outdated local data
+- Application may hang if invalid operations are attempted (requires manual termination)
+- For best results, use recently queried stock data or query new stocks not currently in program

 ## How to Run
 1. Clone the repository:
 ```